natareo/assembly-workshop-2021/_episodes/03-hoon-3--subject-oriented-programming.md

 > ## Masking Variables
 >
 > In general, Hoon style does not require you to be careful about masking variable names in the subject (using the same name for the value as the mold).
 This rarely introduces surprising bugs but is typically contextually apparent to the developer.
+Check the note on “Shadowing Variables” above for more details.
 {: .callout}

 Finally, by introducing unions with `$?` bucwut, a type definition arm can validate possible values: